tomcarbon/Quick-Note/README.md

  qn saves a little .txt file in its directory. qnl displays all those files to the screen.

- RAMBLE:

- I believed I was having good thoughts, but I wasn't able to effectively record them before I forgot them, and many thoughts I thought were good were lost.
- Often I would have a stream of thoughts, but the quality of that stream was compromised because I was looking for a pencil, or searching for a post-it or notepad, or the pen was out of ink, or I was writing too slowly.
-So I wrote this program, sometime before the year 2009, and cleaned it up a bit today.
+ ENJOY:

- May you find it useful.
+ May you find this program useful.
  Tom Carbon 20190128.
 Tip Jar: https://dogepal.com/index.html?DPC=TCARBON#DPC